Introduction

 script: echo 1

-To provide a more reliable service, we have set a minimum time interval of 5 minutes for crontab tasks.
+To provide a more reliable service, we have imposed a minimum time interval of 5 minutes for crontab tasks.

 ) cannot be successfully added.